moubsette/hello-world/README.md

 I am now testing the changes making sure that they are saving correctly locally.

 With Maddy we are now testing how the changes are being implemented.

+I am now making some additions to the branch to test collaborating for the first time.